grgzam/Attention_Mechanisms_for_3D_Semantic_Segmentation/README.md

 - Please follow the instructions from [here](http://www.semantic-kitti.org/dataset.html#download) to download the SemanticKITTI dataset (both KITTI Odometry dataset and SemanticKITTI labels) and extract all the files in the sequences folder to `data/SemanticKITTI`.
 You should see 22 folders.
 Folders 00-10 should have subfolders named 'velodyne' and 'labels'.
 The rest 11-21 folders are used for online testing and should not contain any 'labels' folder, only the `velodyne` folder.

 ### Street3D
 - Plese follow the instructions from [here](https://kutao207.github.io/shrec2020) to download the Street3D dataset.
 It is in a `.txt` form.
-Plase it in the `data/Street3D/txt` folder, where you should have two folders, 'train' and 'test' with 60 and 20 txt files, respectively.
+Place it in the `data/Street3D/txt` folder, where you should have two folders, 'train' and 'test' with 60 and 20 txt files, respectively.
 - Next, execute the pre-processing scripts as follows:
  ```
  python scripts/Streed3D/street3d_txt_to_h5.py